Stochastic gradient descent with gradient estimator for categorical features: Learning with categorical data

-with $\hat{y}$ the estimated sales.
-This toy model will be used as an example throughout the paper.
-In this simple Model \ref{catModel}, the parameter $\mu_{color}$ has thus a value for each color, and we aim to find the best ones in order to have a good predictive model.
-One of the main techniques to do that is gradient descent.
-Partly due to the very large amount of data often encountered in practice, \textit{stochastic} gradient descent is used.
-However, applying \textit{stochastic} gradient descent on categorical models raises an issue as common gradient update techniques are not designed for categorical features: not every symbol of a categorical feature is present in every observation of a dataset while regular numerical models assume that every feature is present on every observation.
-We propose an updated version of gradient estimation used to update parameters.
-Its specificity is to take into account the categorical features.
-This paper links work on sparse gradient estimator and one-hot-encoding categorical data that leads to a sparse but structured gradient.
+When dealing with low cardinality attributes, one-hot-encoding is a suitable approach to turn them into numerical values.
+However, if this approach is used for high cardinality attributes, the curse of dimensionality may arise, as explained in \cite{curse}.
+In such cases, alternative encoding methods should be considered.
+The leave-one-out encoding method transforms a categorical attribute into a numerical feature, offering several benefits such as avoiding the curse of dimensionality.
+However, this approach does not result in interpretable parameters.
+For the purposes of this article, we will exclude such high-cardinality categorical attributes, which are not common in domains such as health or supply chain.
+We also exclude any attribute that has a native ordinal encoding, like size attribute with possible values $\{$ small ; medium ; large$\}$.

-No universally good method of encoding exists and choice should always rely on data (alphabet cardinality, relationships between them \dots).
-In the following we will focus on one-hot-encoding because it is precisely what is done in a categorical model.
-Model \ref{catModel} one-hot-encoding is depicted in Equation \ref{eq:muEncoding} and Figure \ref{fig:featTokenizerOWN}.
+Applying stochastic gradient descent on categorical models raises an issue as common gradient update techniques are not designed for one-hot encoded categorical features: not every symbol of a categorical attribute is present in every observation of a dataset while regular numerical models assume that every feature is present on every observation.
+Thus we propose an updated version of gradient estimation used to update categorical parameters.
+Its specificity is to take into account the categorical features of the model.